Disrepair of Privately Rented Property

 The first point of contact should always be the owner/landlord of the property to discuss your concerns and ask that any defects be put right.
 Remember they may not even know that work is required to the property.

 My landlord has refused to carry out any work to the property.
 What can I do?

-If the owner of the property has refused to carry out repairs or has agreed to repairs, but fails to start them at the agreed time you can contact the Environment and Resources Division.
-An Environmental Health Officer will then carry out an inspection and take up your case with the landlord.
+If the owner, landlord or agent of the property has refused to carry out repairs or has agreed to repairs, but fails to start them at the agreed time you can contact the Housing Standards Team.